mmcdmn/mmcd_metrics/README.md

 7. **Commit changes**: `git add . && git commit -m "Add new application"`
 8. **Deploy to server**: Copy to `/srv/shiny-server/` and restart Shiny Server

-### Best Practices
-- Follow the existing application structure and naming conventions
-- Test all applications thoroughly before deployment
-- Use consistent database connection patterns
-- Include proper error handling in applications
-- Document new features and applications in this README

 ## Contributing